English as a Second Language class at Fort Drum empowers community members to connect, communicate and build confidence

 |0

-This work, English as a Second Language class at Fort Drum empowers community members to connect, communicate and build confidence [Image 3 of 3], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, English as a Second Language class at Fort Drum empowers community members to connect, communicate and build confidence, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-English as a Second Language class at Fort Drum empowers community members to connect, communicate and build confidence

 LEAVE A COMMENT